CivicActions/project-settings/README.md

 ## About

 This project is intended to aid in loading of various PHP settings files based on hosting platforms, CI platforms, and environment types.
-It allows a structure so that individual settings files can be placed in proper folders depending on a project's needs.
+The environment variables for the hosting/CI platform and environment will accessible via shell and in PHP (using `getenv()`).
+It allows a folder structure so that individual settings files can be placed in proper folders depending on a project's needs.

 **Project File Structure**
 * `bin/` - Contains files to be used by shell scripts for environment variables